 - Primary care and subspecialty clinics

-- Some rotations utilize the combined resources of the other institutions in the Illinois Medical District (Stroger, Rush), as well as, other institutions in the Chicagoland area
+- Some rotations utilize community clinical sites and the combined resources of the other institutions in the Illinois Medical District (i.e. Stroger, Rush), as well as, other institutions in the Chicagoland area (i.e. Shriners Hospital for Children – Chicago, Advocate Children’s Hospital – Park Ridge)

-In addition to the hands-on experiences residents have on clinical rotations, we are fortunate to have the resources of the Graham Clinical Performance Center to enhance resident training.
-Here residents have the opportunity to practice and demonstrate their clinical and procedural skills in immersive, simulation-based, clinical encounters with highly trained standardized patients, task-trainers, and mannequin code simulators.
-Additionally, residents can receive training in the use of ultrasound for diagnostics and visual guidance when performing invasive procedures.
+In addition to the hands-on experiences residents have on clinical rotations, we are fortunate to have the resources of the Simulation and Integrative Learning (SAIL) center to enhance resident training.
+Here residents have the opportunity to practice and demonstrate their clinical, procedural, and communication skills in immersive, simulation-based, clinical encounters with highly trained standardized patients, task-trainers, and mannequin code simulators.
+Additionally, residents will receive training in the use of point-of-care ultrasound for diagnostics and visual guidance when performing invasive procedures.
+Residents will also receive training in telehealth.
+Historically, UIC has been one of the main providers for the Illinois prison health system and residents gained experience via our prison telemedicine clinics.
+However, given the clinical climate changes as a result of COVID-19, all of our ambulatory services routinely offer telemedicine options for our patients.
+Finally, additional in-hospital code simulations run by faculty occur on a regular basis.

 All residents participate in quality improvement initiatives.
-The curriculum is implemented during the outpatient educational conference series.
+The curriculum is implemented during the MedPeds outpatient educational conference series, supplemented by the Institute for Healthcare Improvement patient safety and quality improvement training modules.
 Residents choose their own projects and are provided faculty supervision and guidance.
-To maximize impact and to reinforce the importance of sustainability of interventions, residents partake in continuous/longitudinal projects with their fellow post-graduate year colleagues.
-Further, certificate level training in quality improvement is available as well.
+To maximize impact and to reinforce the importance of sustainable interventions, residents partake in continuous/longitudinal projects with their fellow post-graduate year colleagues.
+Enterprise level quality improvement education is also available internally, for those they wish to pursue further training.

 UIC is fortunate to be the home of the UIC School of Public Health, one of the top public health schools in the country.
 All UIC residents have the opportunity to pursue a Master of Public Health degree during their training at UIC, and the tuition is completely waived by the university.
-Med-Peds training tends to attract those with a population-based perspective on health care.
-Thus, it is no surprise that many of our Med-Peds residents have taken advantage of this opportunity and obtained their MPH during residency.
+MedPeds training tends to attract those with a population-based perspective on health care.
+Thus, it is no surprise that we have had several MedPeds residents take advantage of this opportunity over the years and obtained their MPH during residency.

 - Tuition waived